 Subscribe to this newsletter.

 Items for Prayer

 - Continue to pray for Laura’s long-term and debilitating health issues.
-Pray for relief from her pain and a good ongoing healthcare plan.
-Pray for her husband Toby as he loves and supports her in sickness and in health.
+Pray for relief from her chronic pain and a good ongoing healthcare plan.
+Pray for her husband, Toby, as he loves and supports her as best he can.